Chat-Wane/sage-jena/sage-jena-tdb2/README.md

   on resuming, the saved key is used to create a new range iterator departing from this key.

-- [X] A way to create randomly jumping range iterators where each call to `next()` produces a random value within the initial range by descending in the `BPlusTree` at random.
-This is ideal to create samples.
+- [ ] A way to create randomly jumping range iterators where each call to `next()` produces a random value within the initial range by descending in the `BPlusTree` at random.
+This is ideal to create samples of results.